 If you are a mid-size professional services firm who writes articles, or even a small firm who writes a larger number of articles (in Australia the average law firm who syndicates through Mondaq writes 73 articles a year) this backlinking technique will result in literally hundreds of links from your website to your developer’s over time as you add more website pages.

 And the really neat bit is that as your website becomes more popular and is further linked to, for example as you sponsor events, are active in social media, or list your professionals in directories, a little bit more PageRank is transferred to your web developer’s home page from every page in your site.

 So the more popular your website becomes, the more you are promoting your web developer’s site, possibly even years after they last did any work for you.

-Now that we’ve burned bridges with some website developers we come into contact with in our website analytics work, here’s our suggestion about how you as a professional services firm negotiate this issue with your own web design firm.
+Now that we’ve burned bridges with some website developers we come into contact with in our website analytics work, here’s our suggestion about how you as a professional services firm negotiate this issue with your own web design company.

 The underlying key point is that you are paying the website developer to build your website to help promote your business and not vice versa (unless you’ve agreed a suitable discount for the ongoing promotion).

 Your website designer may even be surprised that you object to their link marketing scheme – many of their other clients won’t have noticed.